Easy Vanilla Cake

 • Measure your all-purpose flour exactly to make sure you’re not adding too much.
 Try weighing the all-purpose flour or using a knife to level the measuring cup.

 • If you’re replacing the eggs or butter in this recipe, make sure you’re not removing all of the fat because it helps keep the texture of the cake soft.
-I also recommend not using any butter substitutes, like margarine.
+I also do not recommend using any butter substitutes, like margarine.

 • Make sure you’re not over-mixing the cake batter.
 Stop mixing when everything is just mixed in.